telerik/fiddler-everywhere-docs/capture-traffic/capture-from-android.md

 To differentiate the traffic that comes from the mobile device from the one that is being captured from the Fiddler Everywhere host machine, you can apply a **Client IP** column filter (for example, while using the mobile device IP) or a **Process** column filter (while using the device process name).

->important When you've finished debugging, remove the Wi-Fi proxy from your Android device to regain connectivity.
+>important When you've finished debugging, remove the WiFi proxy from your Android device to regain connectivity.

 ## Inspecting Android Application Traffic

-Most production-ready applications explicitly restrict user-installed certificates' usage, which means that Fiddler Everywhere won't be able to complete the TLS handshake and decrypt their HTTPS traffic.
-However, you can monitor traffic from applications in active development, which means that you have access to the codebase of that application.
+Most production-ready applications explicitly restrict user-installed certificates' usage, which means that Fiddler Everywhere won't complete the TLS handshake and decrypt their HTTPS traffic.
+However, you can monitor traffic from applications in active development, which means that you have access to the code of that application.

 1. (For Android API 24 and later) Add the following code to the `Android/src/main/res/xml/network_security_config.xml` file: